In This Section

 If I have already been treated by another orthopaedic practice, what do I need to do to make an appointment at Greensboro Orthopaedics?

 You can call us to schedule an appointment at 336-545-5001.
 Please let us know that you have been treated for the same injury or condition elsewhere at that time.
-You will need to get records from your previous treating physician(s) - sometimes this will need to be done before we can schedule you.
+You will need to obtain records from your previous treating physician(s) - sometimes this will need to be done before we can schedule you.

 What would cause my appointment to be rescheduled?